Slavcheva/su-jekyll-mysite/README.md

 https://slavcheva.github.io/su-jekyll-myproject/

-jekyll generated site with custom theme.Build as a project for the Front-End (HTML & CSS) course at SoftUni.
+jekyll generated site with custom theme.
+Build as a project for the Front-End (HTML & CSS) course at SoftUni.

 The Dream Garden Company web site.